 There were some problems with the flash drive format with Windows 8 OS installers.
-We used head to head with ourselves, and had to use a computer with a different operating system to get it right. flash drive.
+We used to head with ourselves and use a computer with a different operating system to get it right flash drive.

-Speaking of the problem with the flash drive, make sure it fits in the recessed USB ports on the PS4.
+Speaking of the flash drive problem, make sure it fits in the recessed USB ports on the PS4.
 Not like us.